Home Countries Netherlands International Stichting HomePlan

 · Auto-generated from filings + methodology

 Stichting HomePlan is a registered international nonprofit based in Breda, Netherlands.
 It is registered with the Kamer van Koophandel (KVK).
 It was founded in 1997 and has been operating for 29 years.
 Its registration number is 804642114.
-It has a GiveRadar Integrity Assessment of 72/100 (Strong transparency), indicating well-documented governance, financials, and contact details.
+According to GiveRadar's records, it holds a valid ANBI status with the Dutch Tax Authority (Belastingdienst), which means it is officially recognised as a Public Benefit Organisation (Algemeen Nut Beogende Instelling), donations to it are tax-deductible, and it is subject to ongoing oversight and public-disclosure requirements.
+GiveRadar's Integrity Assessment for the organization is 76/100, which reflects how much public information is available, not whether the charity is legitimate.
 The organization reports €1M in annual revenue.
 No red flags have been detected.

 Stichting HomePlan is located in Breda, Netherlands.
 The organization was established in 1997 and has been active for 29 years.